-Based on the Fall 2019-2020 California School Dashboard the overall graduation rate was 49.9% for one.Charter.
-In partnership with the San Joaquin COE community schools, one.Charter collaborated with the San Joaquin County Office of Education's Educational Services Division to develop a CSI Plan that included school-level needs assessment, evidenced-based interventions, and an analysis of resource inequities to support increased student outcomes.
+Based on the 2022 California School Dashboard the overall graduation rate was 29.2% for one.
+Charter.
+In partnership with the San Joaquin COE community schools, one.
+Charter collaborated with the San Joaquin County Office of Education's Educational Services Division to develop a CSI Plan that included school-level needs assessment, evidenced-based interventions, and an analysis of resource inequities to support increased student outcomes.

-In continuing the work that was started in 2019, one.Charter followed the seven-step process that was developed and implemented to conduct a comprehensive needs assessment.
+In continuing the work that was started in 2019, one.
+Charter followed the seven-step process that was developed and implemented to conduct a comprehensive needs assessment.
 Strategic support was provided throughout the process in reviewing, and revising the school CSI plans by SJCOE staff:

-Step 1: Establish a school wide planning team & clarify the vision for reform

-Step 2: Create the school profile & identify data sources Step 3: Analyze the data and current performance level Step 4: Determine the root causes for performance gaps (utilizing Improvement Science tools and root cause analysis) Step 5: Identify recommendations to close the gaps Step 6: Identify how the program will monitor the effectiveness of proposed improvement strategies Step 7: Review the evaluation outcomes and determine next steps for the following school year
+- Step 1: Establish a school wide planning team & clarify the vision for reform - Step 2: Create the school profile & identify data sources - Step 3: Analyze the data and current performance level - Step 4: Determine the root causes for performance gaps (utilizing Improvement Science tools and root cause analysis) - Step 5: Identify recommendations to close the gaps - Step 6: Identify how the program will monitor the effectiveness of proposed improvement strategies - Step 7: Review the evaluation outcomes and determine next steps for the following school year

 Improvement Science methodologies were activated to collaboratively address problems of practice that lead to improved outcomes for all students.
 As part of the LCAP, WASC and CSI Plan development process, school leadership teams including staff, parents, students, and community partners reviewed and discussed various data points including CALPADS reporting and additional data reports from the CA Dashboard, local assessment data in reading and math and writing (PWA), attendance, participation, suspension, and student grades.
 These data points continue to be reviewed in whole and by specific programs, English learner, special education, foster youth, homeless youth, and socio-economically disadvantaged.
-Review of the data does not reveal resource inequities between student groups.
-This can be attributed to the fact that nearly 90% of our students identified as low socioeconomic.
+Review of the data does not reveal resource inequities.

 Based on feedback from educational partners and review of data, evidence-based strategies to increase student engagement and participation were identified.
 The continued need to provide art therapy and therapeutic learning environments for our students was identified.
 In addition, staff continues to be provided professional learning in methodologies and implementation of trauma-informed practices, Positive Behavior Intervention and Supports (PBIS), Project-based Learning (PBL) and multi-tiered system of supports (MTSS).
 Attendance data and survey feedback indicated that student attendance was impacted due to lack of transportation.
 As a result of this information, an agreement with our Regional Transportation District (RTD) to provide students access to public transportation will be continued even though the specific action for this contract was removed.
+We will also continue to use CSI resources to provide support for our Outreach Specialists who provide transportation to school, purchase technology that supports student access to our curriculum and to provide professional development opportunities for staff.